wimvanderbauwhede/RefactorF4Acc/README.md

 - The file `FM090.f` is a modified version of `FM010.f` without spaces in types, variable names, values and labels.
 - The file `FM091.f` is a modified version of `FM011.f` without spaces in types, variable names, values and labels.
 - The file `FM210.f` is a modified version of `FM200.f` without spaces in variable names and values.
-- The files `FM500.f` and `FM509.f` contain tests for corner cases of common blocks and block data (37+16 tests) which we don't support.
+- The file `FM500.f` and `FM509.f` contain tests for corner cases of common blocks and block data (37+16 tests) which we don't support.

 Please ensure that the environment varianble `$FC` is set to the Fortran compiler you want to use.
 I have tested the code only with `gfortran 4.9` to `gfortran 10.0`.
 To generate the refactored Fortran-95 code for the test suite, build it and run it, do: